-The United States did not remove Iraq's Saddam Hussein from power in the course of the 1991 Persian Gulf war, and his regime unexpectedly survived post-war uprisings by Iraq's Shiites and Kurds.
-For twelve years after that, the United States provided some support to dissidents inside Iraq, although changing Iraq's regime did not become U.S. declared policy until November 1998 amid a crisis with Iraq over U.N. weapons of mass destruction (WMD) inspections.
-The Bush Administration placed regime change at the center of U.S. policy shortly after the September 11, 2001 attacks.
-Operation Iraqi Freedom (OIF) was launched on March 19, 2003, and had deposed Saddam Hussein by April 9, 2003.
+The United States did not remove Iraq's Saddam Hussein from power in the course of the 1991 Persian Gulf war, and his regime survived post-war uprisings by Iraq's Shiites and Kurds.
+For twelve years after that, the United States provided some support to dissidents inside Iraq, although changing Iraq's regime did not become U.S. declared policy until November 1998, after repeated crises over access to Iraq's weapons of mass destruction (WMD) facilities.

-Iraq has not had experience with a democratic form of government, although parliamentary elections were held during the period of British rule under a League of Nations mandate (from 1920 until Iraq's independence in 1932), and the monarchy of the (Sunni Muslim) Hashemite dynasty (1921-1958).
+Iraq has previously had experience with a democratic form of government, although parliamentary elections were held during the period of British rule under a League of Nations mandate (from 1920 until Iraq's independence in 1932), and the monarchy of the (Sunni Muslim) Hashemite dynasty (1921-1958).
 Previously, Iraq had been a province of the Ottoman empire until British forces defeated the Ottomans and took control of what is now Iraq in 1918.
 Iraq's first Hashemite king was Faysal bin Hussein, son of Sharif Hussein of Mecca who, advised by British officer T.E Lawrence ("Lawrence of Arabia"), led the Arab revolt against the Ottoman Empire during World War I. Faysal ruled Iraq as King Faysal I and was succeeded by his son, Ghazi (1933-1939).
 Ghazi was succeeded by his son, Faysal II, who ruled until the military coup of Abd al-Karim al-Qasim on July 14, 1958.
 Qasim was ousted in February 1963 by a Baath Party - military alliance.
 Also in 1963, the Baath Party took power in Syria.
 It still rules there today, although there was rivalry between the Syrian and Iraqi Baath regimes during Saddam's rule.